Autonomous Agent

 Iterating safely

 The expensive parts of this agent are the LLM calls and the web searches.
-Thanks to checkpointing, you can iterate on the prompt template or the critique step without paying for those again:
+Thanks to checkpointing, you can iterate on the prompt template or the critique step without paying for those again — replaying a session makes zero LLM calls and produces identical output:

-# First run — real searches, real LLM calls
+# First run — real searches, real LLM calls; capture the session

 - Add a human-in-the-loop approval step with